updated

 a.
 What is the boiling point of diethyl ether at p=30 mmHg?
 Which consequences does this have for the vacuum distillation?

 c.
-What happens if the student heats up his mixture first and then applies the vacuum?
+What will happen if the student heats up his mixture first and then applies the vacuum?

 d.
 Which advantage does the vacuum distillation have over a normal distillation for propyl benzoate?